Julia-Adelizzi/Julia-Adelizzi.github.io/README.md

 ## Visual Portfolio
 Hi!
 My name is Julia Adelizzi, and this is my visual portfolio!
 My portfolio has two themes.
 The first is a little about Lehigh, where I have spent two years of my undergratuate life so far!
-The second theme and majority of my portfolio focuses on movies and the flim industry.
-I love movies and find the entertainment and film industry fascinating, and so I wanted to learn more about it!
+The second theme and majority of my portfolio focuses on movies and the film industry.
+I love movies and find the entertainment and film industry fascinating, wanted to learn more about it and present my data findings!
 Before we get into that, I wanted to start off with an introduction.
 Please enjoy my Pixton comic, titled "Slice of my Life."
 I wanted to show a glimpse of my life at the age of 20, and a bit of my future plans for the rest of this year and next.
 Enjoy!
 ![My comic](https://github.com/Julia-Adelizzi/Julia-Adelizzi.github.io/blob/master/Screen%20Shot%202018-04-30%20at%203.26.44%20PM.png?raw=true)
 ![My comic](https://github.com/Julia-Adelizzi/Julia-Adelizzi.github.io/blob/master/Screen%20Shot%202018-04-30%20at%203.28.04%20PM.png?raw=true)
-<iframe src="//www.pixton.com/embed/mk7vhifw" frameborder="0" width="155%" height="1152" allowfullscreen></iframe>

 <br>
 <br>